zkVerify/zkverifyjs/DOCS.md

         .withAccount(wallet);

 // Register a Domain
+// Without needing events
+const domainId = await session.registerDomain(1, 1).domainIdPromise
-const { events: registerEvents, domainIdPromise } = session.registerDomain(1, 2);
+// If you want to listen to events and also get the domainIdPromise const { events: registerEvents, domainIdPromise } = session.registerDomain(1, 2);

 // Listen for events if needed